TriplyDB/Documentation/docs/triply-client-js/index.md

 ## 1.2 Read/write project

 In the previous section we set up a read-only project that uses TriplyDB.js and accesses public data at <https://triplydb.com>.
-In this section we extend the project to obtain read/write access based on your account in a TriplyDB catalog.
+In this section we extend the project to configure read/write permissions that are tried to your user account in a TriplyDB catalog.

 1. Go to the TriplyDB catalog that you have an account for that you want your project to interact with.
 You may have a free account at <https://triplydb.com>.
 You may also have accounts for other TriplyDB catalogs on the Internet or within your organization.

 2. Log into the TriplyDB catalog that you want your application to interact with.
 For example <https://triplydb.com>.

 3. Go to your user settings page.
-This page is accessed by clicking on the user menu in the top-right corner and choosing “User settings”.
+This page is reached by clicking on the user menu in the top-right corner and choosing “User settings”.

 4. Go to the “API Tokens” tab.